JoururiChan/pcthmon/FEATURES.md

 ## Changes and Buffs

-### Tohomon
+### Pokémon

 * Many base stat changes, mostly based on [Drayano's Sacred Gold/Storm Silver](https://gbatemp.net/threads/pok%C3%A9mon-sacred-gold-storm-silver.327567/).
-* HSakuya is Water/Steel.
+* Blastoise is Water/Steel.
-* FGyoku is Bug/Psychic.
+* Butterfree is Bug/Psychic.
-* EChiyuri and CYumemi are Dark.
+* Meowth and Persian are Dark.
-* EYuki and CYumeko are Poison/Dark.
+* Grimer and Muk are Poison/Dark.
-* CMai is Dream/Flying.
+* Farfetch'd is Fighting/Flying.
-* CEllen is Fire/Ghost.
+* Ninetales is Fire/Ghost.
-* EYumemi is Water/Psychic.
+* Golduck is Water/Psychic.
-* SYoumu is Grass/Fairy.
+* Meganium is Grass/Fairy.
-* TReisen is Fire/Ground.
+* Typhlosion is Fire/Ground.
-* DSanae is Water/Dark.
+* Feraligatr is Water/Dark.
-* CMystia is Flying/Psychic.
+* Noctowl is Flying/Psychic.
-* TMystia is Bug/Dream.
+* Ledian is Bug/Fighting.
-* Eiki is Grass/Fire.
+* Sunflora is Grass/Fire.
-* Medicine is Water/Grass.
+* Politoed is Water/Grass.
-* CMomiji is Illusion/Ground.
+* Dunsparce is Normal/Ground.
-* Electivire is Electric/Dream.
+* Electivire is Electric/Fighting.
-* Magmortar is Fire/Dream.
+* Magmortar is Fire/Fighting.
 * Rhyperior is Steel/Rock.
 * Mismagius is Ghost/Fairy.